Double British success for teenage skier Muir

 Back at the Brits and hundreds of competitors of all age categories are making the most of the tricky weather conditions and pitting themselves against Olympians - the aforementioned Muir, Lesley McKenna and Murray Buchan to name but a few - as well as enjoying what the apres ski has to offer.

-Snowboarder Billy Morgan, who won a bronze medal at the 2018 Winter Olympics, is in no doubt about the importance of the event's to identify and develop talent on its resumption post the Covid pandemic.
+Snowboarder Billy Morgan, who won a bronze medal at the 2018 Winter Olympics, is in no doubt about the importance of the events to identify and develop talent on its resumption post the Covid pandemic.

 Back in 2008 he was working a ski season in Avoriaz, France, when friends mentioned heading to Laax in Switzerland, home for the Brits that year.